-Partners and staff receive these trainings via computerbased training or face-to-face training delivered by PwC HK's independence specialists, as appropriate
+Partners and staff receive these trainings via computerbased training or face-to-face training delivered by PwC HK's independence specialists, as appropriate.

-All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
+All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the PwC firm's independence policy, including their own personal independence.
 In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
+Effective from mid-January 2023, these annual confirmations are supplemented by periodic engagement level confirmations for all audit clients of PwC HK.